Luar77/Icon-Resprite-Texture-Pack/pack/README.md

 robot 57:
 - By KevgenGD.

-robot 58:
-- By JigglypuffGD.
-- Loosely based off of K-VRC from the netflix show Love, Death & Robots.
-  Collab with ElectricTaco.

 robot 59:
 - By KetsuTT.
 - Collab with Alexisdrawz (Thank you!).
 This robot references the Maykr Slayer Skin from Doom Eternal.